Video ad formats in the Ad gallery

 - Viewer Engagement: A 2009 Online Video Engagement Consortium study found that online TV show viewers are 28% more likely to pay attention than live TV show viewers.
 (US only)

-You can bid on either a vCPM or CPC basis:
+You can bid on either a vCPM or CPC basis for traditional in-stream ads:

 - CPC: You won't be charged for each play of your video, but rather for customer clicks that open your landing page while your video ad is playing.

 - vCPM: Charges are counted as soon as the ad plays.
 The vCPM minimum for partner video sites is set individually by each publisher and therefore varies.
 This minimum is also specific to the US, and may vary per market.